-Dr William Darwall is Head of the Freshwater Biodiversity Unit at the IUCN Global Species Programme, based in Cambridge.
-The goal of the IUCN Freshwater Biodiversity Unit (IUCN FBU) is to provide information on species and sites of importance to freshwater biodiversity to inform conservation development, policy and planning.
+Dr William Darwall is Head of the International Union for Conservation of Nature (IUCN) Biodiversity Assessment and Knowledge Team (BAKT) – Freshwater Unit at the IUCN Global Species Programme, based in Cambridge.
+The goal of the IUCN BAKT – Freshwater Unit is to provide information on species and sites of importance to freshwater biodiversity to inform conservation development, policy and planning.
 A major part of this work is getting better coverage of freshwater species on the IUCN Red List of Threatened Species.

-Synchronicity Earth has been supporting the IUCN FBU since 2013.
+Synchronicity Earth has been supporting the IUCN BAKT – Freshwater Unit since 2013.
 In this interview, we spoke to Will about the challenges facing freshwater conservationists and about his own experiences in the field.

 Q: How and why did you initially become involved in freshwater conservation?